HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/docs/Projects/ResearchManagement.md

 ---
 layout: post
-title: Research Management Software
+title: Research Workflow and Tools
-nav_order: 1
+nav_order: 6
-parent: Projects
+parent: Resources
 has_children: false
 permalink: /docs/projects/icebreaker
 ---

-# Research Management software  Developments
+# Research Workflow and Tools

-## Routines and sample softwares and projects
+Notes on tools and open-source systems for organizing research projects, references, documents, and data.

+## Personal research stack

-1. Ebook and document management system: Calibre
+- **Books and documents:** Calibre
-2. Citation management software: Zotero
-3. Project management software: Project Libre
-4. Task management software: TODO
-5. Note taking: Notion

-As a data repository:

-* Invenio framework provides sacalable framework for data repostiory.
-* Mediawiki
+- **References and citations:** Zotero
+- **Project planning:** ProjectLibre
+- **Tasks:** a dedicated task manager
+- **Notes and working documents:** Notion or a version-controlled repository

+## Repository platforms

+- **Invenio:** a scalable framework for research-data repositories.
+- **MediaWiki:** a collaborative knowledge base for evolving technical documentation.